permaweb/ao/servers/cu/README.md

 that attached `config` and business logic apis to `req.domain`.
 This is how routes call into business logic, thus completing the Ports and Adapters Architecture.

+## System Requirements

+The `ao` Compute Unit Server is containerized stateless application, and can be deployed to any containerized environment using its `Dockerfile`.
+It will also need a CouchDB database, and some way to receive secrets injected from it's environment ie. some sort of Parameter Store.
+See [Environment Variables](#environment-variables).

+It will need to accept ingress from the Internet over `HTTPS` in order to fulfill incoming requests, and egress to other `ao` Units over `HTTP` or `HTTPS`.

+Finally, in order to support the [Heap Snapshot feature](#heap-snapshot), it will need some sort of file system mounted, whether it be persistent between deployments or ephemeral.
+This filesystem does not need to be large, and ephemeral storage typicaly of containerization environments would most likely suffice for most use-cases.

+The Server scales primarily on Memory, and so should auto-scale based on Memory-Usage %, if auto-scaling is desirable.

+So in summary, this `ao` Compute Unit system requirments are:

+- a Containerization Environment to run the application
+- a CouchDB Database
+- a small Filesystem
+- an ability for secrets to be Injected into the Environment
+- an ability to accept Ingress from the Internet
+- an ability to Egress to other `ao` Units and to the Internet